DHenrichsen/CodeSamples/README.md

 Hackkerrank or other problems will not be listed here.

-The bulk of the repository will be interesting problems from my classes, for which I consider the code a good representation of either my work or the details of the class.
+The bulk of the repository will be interesting problems that I have encountered, which I consider the code a good representation of either my work or the details of a specific class.